THE 10 WORST Neighborhoods In Denver For 2020

 Then, we ranked each neighborhood in Denver, Colorado for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a “Worst Score”.
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Denver to live.
-Or skip to the end to see the list of all 22 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 22 neighborhoods ranked from worst to best.

-Well there you have it — the worst of the neighborhoods in Denver with Central West Denver landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Denver with Central West Denver landing at the bottom of the pack.

 We ranked the neighborhoods from worst to best in the chart below.